 How much memory does my Vectorworks workstation need?

-Which graphics card has the best performance?
+Which graphics card has the best performance for VectorWorks 2022?

 The GPU (Graphical Processing Unit) or graphics card is a processor specialized in the calculation of graphics.
 While the main processor (CPU) has only a few, but fast clocked cores, a graphics card (GPU) usually has several thousand such processing units, which are however somewhat slower clocked.
 The GPU is thus able to perform many thousands of calculations at the same time, for example to calculate the millions of individual pixels on the screen.
 GPU's are divided into internal and dedicated graphics cards.
 Internal graphics cards are directly integrated into the CPU and share the main memory (RAM) with it.
 Dedicated graphics cards have their own slot on the mainboard and are also equipped with their own working memory, which is usually called VRAM.
 Much larger amounts of data can be exchanged between the GPU and the VRAM much faster than is possible between the CPU and the RAM.
 This means that a graphics card has access to the data much faster for its calculations.
 The integrated graphics cards lack this bonus, because they share the normal RAM with the CPU.
 Dedicated graphics cards are generally much more powerful than integrated solutions.
 In addition, a distinction is made between workstation and gaming graphics cards.
 Workstation graphics cards are designed to deliver reliable results 24 hours a day under full load for years.
 That's why VRAM with error correction is used and the processors calculate a bit below their maximum performance.
 Many CAD also benefit from specially optimized drivers of these graphics cards. ectorworks runs best when you load the latest drivers.
 Whether it's the specially adapted workstation or gaming drivers doesn't make any difference for Vectorworks.
 With used workstation graphics cards, you will still benefit from their longer service life.